LSSTDESC/DC2-analysis/README.md

 If you find some problem or have a question about tutorials and scripts in this repository, please ask by [opening an issue](https://github.com/LSSTDESC/DC2-analysis/issues).

+# License, credit

+This repository has a BSD 3-clause license (see LICENSE).

+The tutorials in the [tutorials directory](https://github.com/LSSTDESC/DC2-analysis/tree/master/tutorials) all indicate at what date they were last verified to run for the specific dataset that is used throughout the tutorial.
+Additional contributions to the repository will include similar information, so that the state of a given piece of code can be clearly identified by users.

+If you make use of the notebooks in this repository for your research, please give a link to this repository and an acknowledgement of the author(s) of the notebook.

 # How to get involved

 In the [tutorials directory](https://github.com/LSSTDESC/DC2-analysis/tree/master/tutorials) you can find a set of well-documented tutorials that show how to access and use DC2 data in a variety of ways.
 The [README](https://github.com/LSSTDESC/DC2-analysis/tree/master/tutorials/README.rst) in that directory has a table describing the tutorials.